devopsacademyau/academy/classes/01class/exercises/c01-aws01/mayuthombre/README.md

 Output
 InstanceID i-0464c1c3006b4c14b
-Private IPv4 172.31.95.117

-Finally, using the instance with public IP we connected to the instance with private IP only.
+Finally, using the instance created earlier within public IP we can connect to the instance with private IP only.
+However in order to do so,we will need to first copy the MayuKey.pem to EC2 instance (public subnet)

+scp -i MayuKey.pem MayuKey.pem ec2-user@ec2-54-242-87-155.compute-1.amazonaws.com

 chmod 400 MayuKey.pem
-ssh -i "MayuKey" ec2-user@172.31.95.117.compute-1.amazonaws.com
+ssh -i MayuKey.pem ec2-user@172.31.95.117.compute-1.amazonaws.com

 ***